 Q. An insured’s son calls me to update his mother’s home insurance policy.
 She was recently hospitalized and is temporarily unable to manage her insurance.
 What should I do?

-R. The agent or broker must obtain the named insured’s consent before making any changes.
+A. The agent or broker must obtain the named insured’s consent before making any changes.
 If an individual can no longer manage their own file, they must mandate a third party to do so and notify you of this.
-If the insured mentioned above is unable to provide a written proxy proving that she has designated her son to take care of her file, she must give her consent verbally.
+If the insured mentioned above is unable to provide a written power of attorney proving that she has designated her son to take care of her file, she must give her consent verbally.